k1kolev/info/features/ui-ux-features/roles.md

 ## Overview

-With technological developments and business evolution
+With developments in technology, communication, business, and society as a whole, people now have the ability to learn more, faster.
+This allows them to gain experience and expertise in a wide area of activities